Hösnuva: Hur man hanterar en 'pollenbomb'

 Vacuums with a high-efficiency particulate air (HEPA) filter are more efficient in picking up pollen and dust.
 Air purifiers, and dusting surfaces using a damp cloth, can help clear pollen from inside your home too.

 Medications can help reduce the severity of symptoms.
-Antihistamines block the action of histamines, chemicals your immune system releases when pollen is around.
+Antihistaminer block the action of histamines, chemicals your immune system releases when pollen is around.
 Some antihistamines may cause drowsiness.
 Nasal sprays and gels, as well as eye drops like sodium cromoglycate, can also provide relief for symptoms such as itchy noses and eyes.
 You can buy these medicines from pharmacies.

 Keeping checking on the weather can help too, so you can prepare for higher pollen levels.
 The Met Office, is a good way to check the levels in your area, which may tell you whether your hay fever symptoms are likely to flare up.